-Stakeholder Roles and Responsibilities Prepare, decide on &amp; adopt the IDP Review Process Plane Ensure participation of all stakeholders.
+Stakeholder Roles and Responsibilities Council Prepare, decide on &amp; adopt the IDP Review Process Plan.
+Ensure participation of all stakeholders.
 Develop procedures for participation and consultation.
-Ensure that that IDP Review is in line with all the requirements.
-Verify the alignment of the reviewed IDP report was framework.
+Ensure that that IDP Review is in line with all the Sector Plan requirements.
+Verify the alignment of the reviewed IDP report with the District framework.
 Approve and adopt the reviewed IDP.
 Exco Decide on the process plan for the review.
 Oversee the overall co-ordination, monitoring, management of the review process.
 Identify internal officials and councillors for different roles &amp; responsibilities during the review process.
 Municipal Manager Overall Accounting Officer.
 Delegate roles and responsibilities for officials in the IDP Review Process.
 Responds to public, district and provinces on the outcome and process of the review.
 Ensure vertical and cross municipal co-ordination of the review.
-Co-operate and participate fully in the IDP Review Process.
-Provide relevant departmental info budgets in the review promotion.
-Helps in the review of implementation strategies during the Assist the Strategic Director and Municipal Manager in detailed project implementation scorecards for project process.
-IDP/Budget Steering Committee To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Steering Committee To provide expert advice to management and council on all key performance areas and matters of compliance
+Senior Managers Co-operate and participate fully in the IDP Review Process.
+Provide relevant departmental info budgets in the review process.
+Helps in the review of implementation strategies during the review.
+Assist the Strategic Director and Municipal Manager in preparing detailed project implementation score cards for project evaluation process.
+IDP/Budget Steering Committee ☐ To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Steering Committee ☐ To provide expert advice to management and council on all key performance areas and matters of compliance

 The IDP seeks to promote collaboration and coordination between all spheres of government.
 It provides the basis for alignment and harmonisation of all government programmes and projects in the municipal area.

 External roles players bring an external, objective view based on innate development experience of communities and sector departments to the planning process of the municipality.
 In this regard, EMLM has outlined the role of external stakeholders in the EMLM's IDP process.

-Table 8 : External Stakeholders
+Table 8: External Stakeholders

 Stakeholder Roles and Responsibilities Communities Participate in the IDP Rep Forum.
 Assist analyze issues and predetermine project priorities.
 Give input and comment on the reviewed draft IDP document.
 Assists in addressing weaknesses in the current project implementation programmes.
-Serve as watchdog during the implementation of the reviewed projects &amp; programmes.
+Serve as watch dog during the implementation of the reviewed projects &amp; programmes.
+Any addition.
 Provincial Government, Sector Departments and Parastatals Ensuring alignment of District and Local Municipalities' IDP's horizontally.
 Ensure sector alignment between Provincial Sector Department Plans and the IDP Review Process.
 Assist municipalities during the IDP Review Process.
 Assist the municipality financially during the review process.
 Provide support and monitor the municipality during the review.
 Study comments on the reviewed report.
-Private Sector Participate in the IDP Rep Forum Provide support to the municipality's IDP proposed programmes
+Private Sector □ Participate in the IDP Rep Forum □ Provide support to the municipality's IDP proposed programmes

-2.5.2.
-THE IDP REVIEW PROCESS
+2.5.1 THE IDP REVIEW PROCESS